 - How much you pay for rent or mortgage each month.

-Cashback refinancing allows you to get a lump sum of up to $12,000 when refinancing if you have equity in your car.
-While this may seem risky, it could work to your benefit to pay off high-interest debt by taking out cash with a lower interest refinance loan.
+Cash out refinancing allows you to get a lump sum of up to $12,000 when refinancing if you have equity in your car.
+While this may seem risky, it could work to your benefit to pay off high-interest debt by taking out cash with a lower interest auto refinance loan.

-On average, AutoPay is able to cut rates in half for qualifying customers.
+On average, an AutoPay auto refinance loan can cut rates in half for qualifying customers.
 For example, some customers report going from 15.76% to 6.77%.
-Most borrowers are able to save about $165 a month on car payments — this equals to about $1,983 a year.
+As a result, most borrowers save about $165 a month on monthly payments — this equals about $1,983 a year.